 If you are arrested or taken to a police station:

 You have the right to remain silent and to talk to a lawyer before you talk to the police.
-You must cooperate with the booking procedure, but avoid unnecessary conversation.
-Tell the police nothing except your name, address and basic information that’s on your drivers license.
-Do not give explanations, excuses or stories.
-Later you can make your defense in court based on what you and your lawyer decide is best.
-Ask to see a lawyer immediately and say, “I’m asserting my 5th and 6th Amendment Rights.”
-If you cannot pay for a lawyer, you have a right to a free one, and should ask the police how the lawyer can be contacted.
+Above all, you must cooperate with the booking procedure, but avoid unnecessary conversation.
+Next, tell the police nothing except your name, address and basic information that’s on your drivers license.
+Don’t give explanations, excuses or stories.
+Afterwards, you can make your defense in court based on what you and your lawyer decide is best.
+While you have an opportunity, ask for a lawyer immediately and say, “I’m asserting my 5th and 6th Amendment Rights.”
+If you can’t pay for a lawyer, you have a right to a free one, and should ask the police how the lawyer can be contacted.
 Do not talk without a lawyer present.

 Tips to remember:

 *A 1996 Supreme Court decision allows police to stop cars for traffic violations, even if the purpose of the stop is to search for weapons or drugs.
 You may be stopped for a dusty license plate or some other minor vehicle violation.
-The officer may think you look like a drug courier and he/she wants to check you out.
-They may run you through some questions while analyzing your responses and behavior to see if any “indicators” show up suggesting that you may be carrying drugs.
+In addition, the officer may think you look like a drug courier and he/she wants to check you out.
+While doing so, they may run you through some questions while analyzing your responses and behavior to see if any “indicators” show up suggesting that you may be carrying drugs.

 *According to the law, police need to see a violation in order to make a stop, although there are widespread reports of people being stopped for a violation which did not occur.*Police need a “probable cause” to engage in a search without your consent.
 If the police have a probable cause, they have the right to search without your consent and they don’t need to ask for your permission.
 The Constitution protects you from warrantless searches, but when you consent to a search you give up that protection.
 Once you give consent, you are authorizing a complete search of everything, including your vehicle, luggage and person.
 This may include taking your car apart while you wait in the patrol car.